szabba/elm-jug-demos/README.markdown

 This is a series of demos for the upcoming Zielona Góra Java User Group meeting about Elm.

+You can also go see the [slides](https://docs.google.com/presentation/d/1LWywfnX3JquG6bcEfJgi3pgj7zNdefTvUfPIwYxodXA/edit?usp=sharing).

-# Seeing the demos in yarn
+# Seeing the demos with yarn

 ```bash
 $ yarn install